Skip to main content

 Details your sponsors will need to provide

-To allow us to claim this essential additional income, your sponsors must:
+To allow us to claim Gift Aid on the money you raise, your sponsors must:

 • tick the Gift Aid box on your sponsorship form when they sponsor you